papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 - `terraform/modules/` - reusable building blocks such networking, ECS cluster and service definitions that are referenced by the live environment configurations.

-> [!NOTE]
->
+{{< callout type="note" title="Note" >}}
-> If you’re new to Terraform, you might wonder: *why do we need a separate setup just for the state files?*
+If you’re new to Terraform, you might wonder: *why do we need a separate setup just for the state files?*

->
-> When you run Terraform, it generates a **state file** — basically a snapshot of everything Terraform has created and manages.
+When you run Terraform, it generates a **state file** — basically a snapshot of everything Terraform has created and manages.
 That state file has to live somewhere safe.

->
-> Storing it only on your laptop is risky (imagine spilling coffee on it and suddenly losing all records of your infrastructure :upside_down_face: — not exactly the ideal way to setup your new startup ☕💻🔥).
+Storing it only on your laptop is risky (imagine spilling coffee on it and suddenly losing all records of your infrastructure :upside_down_face: — not exactly the ideal way to setup your new startup ☕💻🔥).

->
-> That’s why we store it in **Amazon S3** as a remote backend: durable, centralized, and accessible to your whole team.
+That’s why we store it in **Amazon S3** as a remote backend: durable, centralized, and accessible to your whole team.

->
-> But here’s the catch: Terraform needs an S3 bucket to store state, but the bucket doesn’t exist until Terraform makes it — this is what’s often called IaC's **classic chicken-and-egg problem**. 🐥🥚
+But here’s the catch: Terraform needs an S3 bucket to store state, but the bucket doesn’t exist until Terraform makes it — this is what’s often called IaC's **classic chicken-and-egg problem**. 🐥🥚

->
-> So the solution is to **bootstrap**:
+So the solution is to **bootstrap**:

->
-> 1) Run a small, one-time Terraform setup that creates the S3 bucket and state locking.
+1) Run a small, one-time Terraform setup that creates the S3 bucket and state locking.

->
-> 2) Update your main Terraform project to use that remote S3 backend for storing state.
+2) Update your main Terraform project to use that remote S3 backend for storing state.

->
-> This way, the chicken (Terraform) has a safe place to lay its egg (the state file). 🐣🥚
+This way, the chicken (Terraform) has a safe place to lay its egg (the state file). 🐣🥚

->
-> An additional benefit: because Terraform state is stored in plain-text by default and may include secrets or config values, placing it in an encrypted S3 bucket (with proper access control) helps keep those values safe.
+An additional benefit: because Terraform state is stored in plain-text by default and may include secrets or config values, placing it in an encrypted S3 bucket (with proper access control) helps keep those values safe.

->
-> Ready?
+Ready?
 Let's do it! 🏁
+{{< /callout >}}

 #### i. 👯‍♂️ Clone the Repository